 N&M House – Manly Heritage

-The brief was simple; create a spacious family home & future investment property in the heart of Manly, NSW.
+The brief was simple: create a spacious family home and future investment property in the heart of Manly, NSW.

-Like all simple things in life it is the complexities behind them that drive the outcome.
+Like all simple things in life, it is the complexities underlying them that drive the outcome.

-With a heritage listed site measuring less than 200m2, multiple neighbours, a shared laneway and an agreement to design & build simultaneously with the adjoining neighbour, this project set a challenge.
-This challenge was not only in design but also in logistics, timing, project management and collective focus on the common goal.
+Situated on a heritage-listed site measuring less than 200m2, with multiple neighbours, a shared laneway and an agreement to design and build simultaneously with the adjoining neighbour, this project set a challenge.
+Not only in terms of design but also logistics, timing, project management and collective focus on the common goal.

-Creative design was a necessity on this project to provide four bedrooms, two large bathrooms, kitchen, dining room, living room, laundry and as much storage as possible into 150m2 of floor space.
+Creative design thinking was essential to provide four bedrooms, two large bathrooms, kitchen, dining room, living room, laundry and as much storage as possible into 150m2 of floor space.
 This is a working example of modern, spacious living on a small footprint.

-From the street front only a slither of the addition is visible, hovering delicately over the existing ridgeline of the two cottages, with a single strip of glazing hinting at a space within.
-The textures of original exposed brick and timber panelling line the internals of the original cottage, while the midnight blue kitchen and living room open up taking full advantage of the northern light, with high ceilings and large sliding glass doors leading to the rear courtyard.
+From the street front the addition is scarcely visible, hovering delicately over the cottages’ existing ridgeline with just a single strip of glazing hinting at a space within.
+Inside, the exposed brick and timber panelling lining the walls of the original cottage are a textural reminder of the past.
+Midnight blue joinery in the kitchen and living room contrasted with bright white walls open the space imbuing it with volume and visual impact.
+High ceilings and large sliding glass doors leading to the rear courtyard take full advantage of the northern aspect, flooding the living areas in lustrous light.

 The rear façade presents a stark contrast to the front not only in shape, but also in colour and scale.
-Maintaining the theme of unified but unique, this cottage recedes on the first floor revealing a large sun soaked private balcony off the parent’s retreat.
-Battened timber screening provides privacy and allows a playful display of light and shadow throughout the day.
+Maintaining a unified aesthetic with its twin cottage but unique in design, the upper storey of the addition gently recedes, revealing a spacious, sun-soaked, private balcony off the parent’s retreat.
+Battened timber screening provides privacy and a playful display of light and shadow throughout the day.

-Materiality was refined to a simple palette of clean white internals wrapped in a unified dark exterior.
+Materiality was refined to a simple palette of clean white internals with midnight blue accents, wrapped in a unified dark exterior.

 Did you like this project?
 Please Share